Master of Science in Nursing (M.S.N.)

 M.S.N.
 Curriculum

-The M.S.N. program requires 36-39 semester credit hours of graduate coursework, which consists of 15 semester credit hours of foundation courses and 21-24 semester credit hours of concentration courses.
-A 140-clock hour practicum is completed in a clinical setting during the final two courses of each concentration allowing for the development of master’s level nursing practice competence.
-A culminating capstone project affords students the opportunity to synthesize and apply their knowledge to improve patient/client outcomes.
+The M.S.N. program with a concentration in Nursing Leadership requires 36 semester credit hours of graduate coursework, which consists of 24 semester credit hours of foundation courses and 12 semester credit hours of on-ground planned clinical practice experiences housed within two (2) semester-long courses.
+A 500-hour practicum is completed in a clinical setting during the final two courses allowing for the development of advanced level nursing practice competence.
+A culminating master’s level quality improvement project affords students the opportunity to synthesize and apply their knowledge to improve patient/client outcomes.
 Courses include:

 Code | Title | Hours |